 Reach out to some people who are already there

 Before moving abroad, it might help to contact people who already live in the country you are moving to.
 There are several benefits to this, such as getting advice on where to live and what to expect when moving.
 Your contact may also direct you towards the best place to buy or get the things you need.
-Additionally, they can help with things like finding a job (if you don’t have one yet) and making new friends in the new country.
+They can also help with things like finding a job (if you don’t have one yet) and making new friends in the new country.

 If you don’t have any friends or family that live in that country, you can also try connecting with other people already there.
 There are a number of great expat groups on Facebook and you can also try using other social media or online forums dedicated to people who have made the move.
 Additionally, your local embassy or consulate might be able to put you in touch with someone in the community that can help you get settled.
+Having someone you can turn to can be vital to overcome any expat challenges that you may face.

 Learn the language of your new country of residence